nsabell/nsabell.github.io/index.md

 ## About Me

-I am a PhD Candidate in the Department of Genetics at Stanford University School of Medicine, and a member of the Montgomery Lab in the Departments of Pathology and Genetics.
+I am a Ph.D.
+Candidate in the Department of Genetics at Stanford University School of Medicine, and a member of the Montgomery Lab in the Departments of Pathology and Genetics.
+I am also completing a M.S. in the Department of Statistics.

 ## Research Interests